-SB 1600 will be heard in the Senate Regulated Industries Committee on Monday, 1/29.
+SB 1600 was approved by the Senate Regulated Industries Committee on Monday, 1/29.

 Intravenous Vitamin Treatment - HB 227 by Rep. Alina Garcia (R-Miami) and SB 672 by Sen. Alexis Calatayud (R-Miami) provide requirements for persons administering intravenous vitamin treatment and require the Board of Nursing, and Board of Medicine & Board of Osteopathic Medicine to adopt rules establishing procedures to administer intravenous vitamin treatment and emergency protocols.